BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/JS-DOC/assign.md

 ### Parameters

 `target`
-The target object — what to apply the sources’ properties to, which is returned after it is modified.
+The target object — what to apply the sources' properties to, which is returned after it is modified.

 `sources`
 The source object(s) — objects containing the properties you want to apply.